fairlington/fairlington/content/publications-and-tours/abingdon/index.md

 ### Presentations

 These two presentations were created by an FHS volunteer and are presented annually to fourth grade students at Abingdon annually by the same FHS volunteer.
-The first presentation is about the history of Abingdon, and the second presentation is about the Civil War forts near Abingdon (Fort Reynolds and Battery Garesché).
+The first presentation is about the history of Abingdon, and the second presentation is about slavery and the Civil War forts near Abingdon (Fort Reynolds and Battery Garesché).

 {{< button href="https://docs.google.com/presentation/d/1MT5JuHGnYz5sCp7tzYbYIBt1wxDHjHV96hsxQEjDtWQ/edit" >}}View the Abingdon History Presentation{{< /button >}}<br>

-{{< button href="https://docs.google.com/presentation/d/1TOBc2zVnzYimM2nHg8M5ivyGylnwiZXbf9niNZKPbWQ/edit" >}}View the Civil War Forts Presentation{{< /button >}}
+{{< button href="https://docs.google.com/presentation/d/1TOBc2zVnzYimM2nHg8M5ivyGylnwiZXbf9niNZKPbWQ/edit" >}}View the Slavery and Civil War Forts Presentation{{< /button >}}

 ## Photos